 Find a Healthcare Facility

 Look up facilities using the table below or the search box in the upper right part of the table.
 Using that search box will filter or constrain the list of facilities according to what you type.
 The table columns are sortable as well.
 The table length can be changed by choosing the number of rows to display from the picklist below.
 Click the 'View Details' links to go to another page having facility-specific information.
-Alternatively, find healthcare near city centers listed by county.

 Name County Type ID Link

 Healthcare facilities fall into a number of type and subtype categories.
 The types found in Atlas are defined below and in the glossary.
 It’s important to note that the type classifications assigned to each facility found in Atlas are according to how a facility is licensed.
 So for example, a hospital may be licensed as ‘general acute care’ but it’s services are actually mostly skilled nursing long-term care.